Rocko's Modern Life: Static Cling: Production

 In September 2015, Nickelodeon stated that some of its old properties were being considered for revivals, and that Rocko's Modern Life was one of them.

 On August 11, 2016, Nickelodeon announced that they had greenlit a one-hour TV special, with Joe Murray as executive producer.
 Murray revealed to Motherboard that in the special, Rocko will come back to O-Town after being in space for 20 years, and that it will focus on people's reliance on modern technology.
-On June 22, 2017, it was announced that the title of the special would be Rocko's Modern Life: Static Cling, and reconfirmed that the entire main cast and recurring cast would be reprising their roles, alongside new voice actors Steve Little and co-director Cosmo Serguson.
+On June 22, 2017, it was announced that the title of the special would be Rocko's Modern Life: Static Cling, and reconfirmed that the entire main cast and recurring cast would be reprising their roles, alongside new voice actors Steve Little and co-director Cosmo Segurson.
 A release date was originally set to 2018.
 A special sneak peek was released to coincide with the Rocko panel at San Diego Comic-Con in 2017.
 The same clip was uploaded to YouTube on July 20, 2017.

-In the special, it is revealed that the former Ralph Bighead is transgender and now goes by the name Rachel.
+In the special, it is revealed that anthropomorphic cane toad formerly referred to as Ralph Bighead is a transgender woman and now goes by the name Rachel.
 Murray stated that the theme of the special, about accepting changes, made the inclusion of a trans character and having others accept their change felt natural as part of the story.
 At Nickelodeon's suggestion, Murray's team worked with the Gay & Lesbian Alliance Against Defamation (GLAAD) to help make sure the representation was respectful to transgender individuals while fitting into the comedy of the show.